-- To equip, empower and train the HMBC Staff to ensure we give our community the best quality care.
+- Equip, empower and train the HMBC Staff to ensure we give our community the best quality care.

-- To honour and retain our staff with salaries that are fair and reflect the good work they are doing in our community.
+- Honour and retain our staff with salaries that are fair and reflect the good work they are doing in our community.

-- To find a permanent “home” – premises that is big enough to create a clinic that provides comprehensive maternity care for our community.
+- Find a permanent “home” – premises that are big enough to create a clinic that provides comprehensive maternity care for our community.

-- To create a culture in the community of supporting the healthy mom and baby clinic for the benefit of the community.
+- Create a culture in the community of supporting the healthy mom and baby clinic for the benefit of the community.

 - To create long-term relationships with local businesses and people to help support the clinics monthly operational costs.